 You’ve probably heard all this advice before for creating passwords.
 You’re also probably ignoring it—realistically, it’s hard for most people to follow this advice on a day to day basis.
 When security and usability are at odds, most people tend to favor usability.

-But productivity and security don’t always need to be at odds.
+But productivity and cybersecurity don’t always need to be at odds.
 Here are four password tips you can actually follow:

 Change your passwords—sometimes.